 Danielle ScheurerDr.
 Scheurer is a clinical hospitalist and the Medical Director of Quality and Safety at the Medical University of South Carolina in Charleston, South Carolina, and is Assistant Professor of Medicine.
 She is a graduate of the University of Tennessee College of Medicine, completed her residency at Duke University, and completed her Masters in Clinical Research at the Medical University of South Carolina.
 She also serves as the Web Editor and Physician Advisor for the Society of Hospital Medicine.
 Articles by Author

 Jordan MesslerJordan Messler, MD is the Executive Director, Quality Initiatives at Glytec and works as a hospitalist at Morton Plant Hospitalist group in Clearwater, Florida.
 He is also serves as the Physician Blog Editor of The Hospital Leader blog.
 He previously chaired SHM’s Quality and Patient Safety Committee.
-In addition, he’s been active in several SHM mentoring programs, most recently with Project BOOST and Glycemic Control.
+In addition, he’s been active in several SHM mentoring programs, including Project BOOST and Glycemic Control.
 He went to medical school at University of South Florida, in Tampa and completed his residency at Emory University.
 He recognizes the challenges of working in a hospital that lines the intracostal waterways of a spring break mecca and requests that if you want to be selected as a mentored site, you will have a similar location with palm trees and coastline nearby.
 He tries to find time to sit on the beach with his family to escape the hospital’s miasma.
 While there, he looks forward to reading about the history of hospitals/medicine, and how it relates to quality.
-But inevitably will have his daughter dumping sand on him, and then has to explain to his wife why their daughter is buried up to her neck.
+But inevitably, he will have his daughter dumping sand on him and then has to explain to his wife why their daughter is buried up to her neck.
 Articles by Author